asomsiko/python-security-tutorial/doc/serialization.md

     return RestrictedUnpickler(io.BytesIO(s)).load()
 ```

+TODO: demo how restricted pickler can be used

 At the end whis will not ptotect you.
 Dedicated hacker can always find a way.
 Avoid using pickle.
 Consider JSON or protobuf as secure alternatives.